ak811/jaccard-mapreduce/README.md

-# Jaccard Similarity using Hadoop MapReduce
+# Jaccard Similarity with Hadoop MapReduce

 ---